TadiT7/treble_experimentations_wiki/Cherry-Mobile-Flare-S8.md

 - [Android 10] ZenX OS
 - [Android 10] CRDroid
 - [Android 10] QiDroid
+- [Android 10] CorvusOS

 Notice: GSI images are now working in the 2020-03-05 (March 2020) Security Patch.

+Update:
+For Better Compatibility
+You Need July 5 2020 Security Patch Installed Firmware In your Flare S8 For Lesser Bugs or Stable GSI Experience

+July 5 2020 Firmware Link Will Publish Here Soon...

 Template created by @zguithues and @hackintosh5